inlavigo/gg_router/README.md

 elements can use `GgRouter.of(context)` to perform various routing operations:

 - Use `GgRouter.of(context).navigateTo('...')` to navigate to a route.
-- Use `GgRouter.of(context).routeNameOfStagedChild` to find out which child route is currently visible.
+- Use `GgRouter.of(context).routeNameOfActiveChild` to find out which child route is currently visible.
-- Use `GgRouter.of(context).indexOfStagedChild` to find out which of the items in a `BottomNavigationBar` need to be styled as visible elements.
+- Use `GgRouter.of(context).indexOfActiveChild` to find out which of the items in a `BottomNavigationBar` need to be styled as visible elements.
-- Use `GgRouter.of(context).onStagedChildChange` to rebuild the navigation bar, when the visible child changes.
+- Use `GgRouter.of(context).onActiveChildChange` to rebuild the navigation bar, when the visible child changes.

 ## URI query params